CosmicScale/PSBBN-Definitive-English-Patch/README.md

 2. Check that the connectors on the console and network/HDD adapter are clean and free of dust/debris
 3. Ensure the network/HDD adapter and drive are securely connected to the console
 4. If using a SATA mod, make sure it has been installed correctly
-5. Try using a different HDD/SSD
+5. Try installing to a different HDD or SSD
 6. Try using a different IDE converter/SATA mod
 7. Try using a different official Sony Network Adapter or 3rd-party HDD adapter
 8. Try a different PS2 console